Mayan civilisation was centred around Mayan cities which were independent entities located in different parts of Mesoamerica.

 Teotihuacan was a powerful and impressive Mayan City.
 Discover more about the amazing Ancient Mayan City of Teotihuacan Read more about the Teotihuacan >>

 In the time period of 1000 to 500 BC, Mayan villages were becoming increasingly populated and turning into towns and cities.
-These early cities had causeways and architectural buildings.
+These early cities had causeways and architecture.

-El Mirador was a huge city that became the centre of Mayan civilisation from 3rd century BC to 1st century AD.
+El Mirador was a huge city that became the center of Mayan civilization from 3rd century BC to 1st century AD.